Huia's Honour - Giclée Print

 This artwork also features a giant wētā.

-Unframed print will come packaged in clear cellophane bag with a detachable foam board backing to protect the print.
-Also included is a certificate of authenticity, signed by the artist.
+This is an unframed print.
+Packaged in a clear cellophane bag with a detachable foam board backing for protection.
+Included is a certificate of authenticity, signed by the artist.